alkant/ramdisk/README.md

 ramdisk
 =======

-A simple script to create a RAM disk for OSX &gt;10.4
+A simple script to create a RAM disk for OSX >10.4.
+Usage:

+	./ramdisk <size in Mb>